Affordable daycare grants for single moms

 • Family housing

-• Daycare/child care facilities
+• Daycare/Childcare facilities

 Check with your Child Care Resource and Referral Agency to see if the family home you are considering for your child is licensed.